grafana/alloy/docs/design/908-proposal-process.md

    If the proposal is accepted or declined, the proposal process ends here.

-3. *Design document*: If requested, a design document is written.
+3. *Design document*: If requested, a design document is written, and the PR for the design document becomes the new home for discussing the proposal.

 4. *Consensus*: Once comments and changes have slowed down, a final public discussion aims to reach consensus for one of two outcomes: